 Unfortunately, there's no universal standard for transferring learned data between keyboard apps.
 Each keyboard builds its own user profile based on your typing.
 Some keyboards like SwiftKey allow you to back up your personal dictionary to transfer between devices, but not between different keyboard apps.
 When switching keyboards, expect a short learning period as the new keyboard adapts to your style.

 Premium versions of keyboards like CleverType and Grammarly allow you to customize certain aspects of grammar checking.
 For example, you can often set your preference for formal or casual writing, choose regional spelling variants (US vs. UK English), and add industry-specific terminology to your personal dictionary.
-Gboard offers fewer customization options for its grammar rules.
+In 2026, customization has expanded significantly with the ability to create custom rule sets, disable specific grammar checks, and even import style guides from organizations.
+Gboard offers fewer customization options for its grammar rules but has improved in this area.